+For both prepaid and plan options, head to one of the phone shops we've listed below.
+To get started, you'll need some documents to prove who you are.
 WHERE CAN I BUY A NEW MOBILE PHONE OR SIM CARD, OR SIGN UP FOR A PLAN?
 There are several mobile phone providers in Australia that sell phones and/or SIM cards, offering both plans and prepaid options.
-Some of the most popular providers include Vodafone, Telstra, Optus, Virgin Mobile, Amaysim, Boost Mobile and Vaya.

-Factors to consider before signing a phone contract

-- HOW LONG IS THE CONTRACT? - HOW MANY MINUTES OF PHONE CALLS DO I GET (AND ARE INTERNATIONAL CALLS INCLUDED)? - WHAT IS THE MONTHLY DATA LIMIT AND HOW MUCH EXTRA WILL I BE CHARGED FOR GOING OVER THE LIMIT? - HOW MUCH WILL I BE CHARGED IF I NEED TO END THE CONTRACT EARLY? - WHAT EXTRAS/DISCOUNTS/SUBSCRIPTIONS ARE INCLUDED? - HOW GOOD IS THE NETWORK COVERAGE? - WILL I BE CHARGED EXTRA FOR PAYING BILLS IN A CERTAIN WAY (E.G. CREDIT CARD)?
+Some of the most popular providers include Vodafone, Telstra, Optus, Virgin Mobile, Amaysim, Boost Mobile and Vaya. - An Australian bank statement or rental agreement - Your student visa details - Proof of identity, such as your passport Factors to consider before signing a phone contract - HOW LONG IS THE CONTRACT? - HOW MANY MINUTES OF PHONE CALLS DO I GET (AND ARE INTERNATIONAL CALLS INCLUDED)? - WHAT IS THE MONTHLY DATA LIMIT AND HOW MUCH EXTRA WILL I BE CHARGED FOR GOING OVER THE LIMIT? - HOW MUCH WILL I BE CHARGED IF I NEED TO END THE CONTRACT EARLY? - WHAT EXTRAS/DISCOUNTS/SUBSCRIPTIONS ARE INCLUDED? - HOW GOOD IS THE NETWORK COVERAGE? - WILL I BE CHARGED EXTRA FOR PAYING BILLS IN A CERTAIN WAY (E.G. CREDIT CARD)?
+Internet How do I arrange home internet?